engina/the-internet-book/README.md

     ... could either mean one S or three E letters.

-So fix this ambiguity there's set of rules you obey.
-After each letter you make a silent pause as long as a dot.
+To fix this ambiguity there's a set of rules you obey.
+After each letter, you make a silent pause as long as a dot.

     SOS ... --- ... (note the empty spaces between ... and ---)